Yugoow/Prosy/Action_plan_summary(README).md

 -Create a sound launcher (listen music while working) -Show notes (CCTL / Project / ..)
 (-Connect this app on a drive?)

+Idea : Acutally creating a reader and calculator for the notes in bloc wth a db.
+Automaticaly reading the objectives of the next CCTL